 Refinancing considerations in the midst of COVID-19

-While we all learn to adjust to the challenges of the COVID-19 crisis , these new conditions call for rethinking budgets and reviewing plans.
+While we all adjust to the challenges of the COVID-19 crisis, these conditions call for rethinking budgets and reviewing plans.
 At Webster, we’ve been connecting with customers and businesses discussing ways to mitigate the financial disruption the crisis is causing for them.

 Some customers are wondering how they can be financially productive until things go back to normal.
 Many of these customers are asking if they should consider refinancing their home as a way to improve their financial position during this time.